dianabombi/DesignCo-Assignment/README.md

 For building this Application, below mentioned technology stack has been used:
 MERN Stack
-JWT = json web token for secure authentication - in section middleware
+JWT = json web token for secure authentication - in section middleware BCRYPT = hashing passwords before saving them to the database

 __2. STRUCTURE__
 - code is designed in separated components (modules),